MSShreya/MSShreya/README.md

 ## 🙋‍♀️ About Me

-- 👩‍💻 Final-year B.Tech CSE student passionate about solving real-world problems with tech
+- 🎓 Pursuing MBA candidate – combining analytical thinking with strategic insight
-- 🎓 Incoming MBA (Finance) candidate – combining analytical thinking with strategic insight
+- 👩‍💻 Graduated B.Tech CSE student passionate about solving real-world problems with tech
 - 📊 Aspiring Business Analyst with a strong foundation in programming, design, and storytelling through data
 - 💡 Driven by curiosity, creativity, and a love for building clean, user-centric solutions
 - 📬 Connect with me on [LinkedIn](https://www.linkedin.com/in/shreya-m-s-1a0425220) or reach out at **shreya110204@gmail.com**